Information for adoptive parents

 Applying for parental leave payments

-Janet temporarily stops working in her self-employment to care for her child, and applies to Inland Revenue for parental leave payments.
+Hannah then applies to Inland Revenue for parental leave payments.
 However, Inland Revenue decline her application.
-This is because to receive payments, Janet must be an “eligible” self-employed person; i.e. she must meet the criteria for parental leave under the PLEP Act, being that she must meet the hours test and must have the child lawfully in her home with a view to adoption.
-The private arrangement that Janet has entered into is not in itself an adoption under the Adoption Act.
-Therefore, Janet is not eligible for parental leave payments.
-She may as an alternative be eligible for the Parental Tax Credit.
-More information about this can be found on Inland Revenue’s website.
+This is because to receive payments, Hannah must be an “eligible” employee; i.e. she must meet the criteria for parental leave under the Parental Leave & Employment Protection (PLEP) Act, being that she must meet the hours test and must have the child lawfully in her home with a view to adoption.
+The private arrangement that Hannah has entered into is not in itself an adoption under the Adoption Act, and the leave that her employer has granted is not enough to satisfy this.
+Therefore, Hannah is not eligible for parental leave payments.
+She may as an alternative be eligible for the Parental Tax Credit .
+More information about this can be found on Inland Revenue’s website .